makandra/geordi/README.md

 Part two after performing the update: `geordi security-update finish`.
 Switches branches, pulls, pushes and deploys as required by our workflow.
 This as well will tell each step before performing it.
-In detail:

-1. Ask user if tests are green
-2. Push production
-3. Check out master and pull
-4. Merge production and push in master
-5. Deploy staging, if there is a staging environment
-6. Ask user if deployment log is okay and staging application is still running
-7. Deploy other stages
-8. Ask user if deployment log is okay and application is still running on all stages
-9. Inform user about the next (manual) steps

 ### `geordi server [PORT]`
 Start a development server.

 **Options**
-- `-p, [--port=PORT]`: Choose a port
+- `-p, --port=PORT`: Choose a port
-- `-P, [--public], [--no-public]`: Make the server accessible from the local network
+- `-P, --public`: Make the server accessible from the local network

 ### `geordi setup`